fasterthanlime/semester-project/report.md

 ![a screenshot of inception-engine in action]

-[ic-github]: The source of this project, although dated, still compiles and runs
+[^ic-github]: The source of this project, although dated, still compiles and runs
     on the current version of rock, and is available under a BSD-comaptible license on GitHub: <https://github.com/nddrylliog/inception-engine>